 Grogan Creek Falls NC

-Grogan Creek Falls, in the Ranger District of Pisgah National Forest is one of four waterfalls that can be access via the Cat Gap Loop trailhead, which begins at the Pisgah Center for Wildlife Education.
-Grogan Creek Falls is the 4th of these four falls, and is a 5.5 mile roundtrip hike.
+Grogan Creek Falls, in the Ranger District of Pisgah National Forest, is one of four waterfalls that can be accessed via the Cat Gap Loop trailhead, which begins at the Pisgah Center for Wildlife Education.
+Grogan Creek Falls is the 4th of these four falls and is a 4 mile round-trip hike.

-Grogan Creek Falls is really unique due to the way the water falls down it.
-The water cascades down in a number of vertical lines separated by spaces with little to no water.
-You can see what mean in the header photo.
-This waterfall looks very unique, and is just beautiful and well worth the hike.
+Grogan Creek Falls is unique because of the way the water flows down.
+The water cascades down in several vertical lines separated by space with little to no water.
+You can see what we mean in the photo above.
+This waterfall looks unique, beautiful and well worth the hike.

 The Cat Gap Trail and Butter Gap Trail to Grogan Creek Falls